jeremyreeder/gridscout/docs/_posts/2018-07-05-rc1-a-lightweight-tactical-carbine.md

 - Weight, length, & ease of maneuvering in close quarters
 - Muscle fatigue from a long day of shootin' stuff up
 - Speed of magazine changes
-- Ability to reliably hit the vital areas of:
+- Ability to reliably hit the vital areas of men and wolves:
-  - Men & wolves quickly at 25 yards with iron sights, from all positions
+  - At 25 yards with iron sights, quickly from standing position
-  - Wolves at 50 yards with iron sights, from standing position
+  - At 50 yards with iron sights, from standing position
-  - Wolves at 100 yards with iron sights, from kneeling position
+  - At 75 yards with iron sights, from kneeling position
-  - Men at 100 yards with scope, from standing position
+  - At 100 yards with scope, from kneeling position
-  - Men at 500 yards with scope, from prone position
+  - At 500 yards with scope, from prone position

 [progress-2018-06-21]:          {{ '/images/rc1-progress-2018-06-21.jpg'       | prepend: site.url }}
 [progress-2018-06-22]:          {{ '/images/rc1-progress-2018-06-22.jpg'       | prepend: site.url }}